tailhook/dir-signature/FORMAT.v1.rst

 * Directory does not have any attributes and should be recreated with appropriate umask or use mode ``755`` when created
 * All fields in file entries are space-separated
-* In file (and directory) names all control characters, non-ascii characters and space are escaped using hex escapes (e.g. space is ``\x20``), unicode characters are first serialized to utf-8 then escaped.
+* In file (and directory) names all control characters, non-ascii, non-printable characters and space are escaped using hex escapes (e.g. space is ``\x20``), unicode characters are first serialized to utf-8 then escaped (specifically all chars with code <= 0x20 and >= 0x7F are escaped)
 * Line-endings are always ``\n``
 * Directory paths are sorted as utf-8-encoded binary strings
 * File names are sorted locally inside the directory as utf-8-encoded binary